- WHERE TO STAY

 The easiest and cheapest way to get your hands on a copy of the Sunflower book is online through Amazon, link below.

 To give you a flavour of the walks available, below are instructions for the most popular walk from Sorrento, measured by the number of people who walk it.
 If you do this walk you'll probably meet other tourists along the way.

 The walk is about 90 minutes easy walking one-way.
-At Massa Lubresse there are views, bars etc and a frequent bus service back to Sorrento.
+At Massa Lubresse there are views and bars and a frequent bus service back to Sorrento.
 For serious walkers this would be just the first part of a longer walk further out on the peninsular.

-Under the Tolemeo network the walk is signed as walk 1 that goes beyond Massa Lubrense to Termini.
+Under the Tolomeo network the walk is signposted as walk 1 that goes beyond Massa Lubrense to Termini.
 In the Sunflower book the walk makes up two separate segments.
-Both Tolemeo and Sunflower have more challenging alternative routes between Sorrento and Massa Lubrense.
+Both Tolomeo and Sunflower have more challenging alternative routes between Sorrento and Massa Lubrense.

-Starting out from the main square in the centre of Sorrento, Piazzo Tasso, we go down the Via San Cesareo, this is the main shopping pedestrianised alley west from the square that runs parallel to the main road (Corso Italia).
+Starting out from the main square in the centre of Sorrento, Piazza Tasso, we go down the Via San Cesareo, which is the main shopping pedestrianised alley west from the square that runs parallel to the main road (Corso Italia).